mjrlowe/terminal_images/README.md

 Contributions are welcome!
 Just pick something to do (the todo list above is a good starting point) and let me know you want to work on it by opening an issue or commenting on a relevant existing issue.

+If you think you have found a bug, please open an issue (after checking for similar issues).

 ## License

 **terminal_images** is under the open source MIT license.
 See the LICENSE file for legal words.